qwaneu/qwaneu.github.io/_drafts/reading-no-rules-rules.md

 Netflix experimented with 360 feedback.
 What they learned:
 - do not do them anonymously
 - don't tie the feedback to performance reviews
-- live 360s, in a small group, e.g. over dinner; can take hours (uncomfortable, but effective); use start/stop/continue
+- live 360s, in a small group, e.g. over dinner; this can take hours and can feel uncomfortable, but it is effective; use start/stop/continue

 ## Remove controls